mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/mr.md

 # mr
-> Myrepos manages all your version control repositories at once.
+> Manage all of your version control repositories at once.
 > More information: <https://myrepos.branchable.com>.

 - Register a repository